origingroup/hydrogen/README.md

 So what is Hydrogen?
 What can you do with it?

 Let me explain,  I create Hydrogen for my personal projects and todos, tasks, notes for everyday.
-There are so many options for todo and note apps,  But I just got tired and frustrated, I cant find extractly what I want to work wit.
+There are so many options for todo and note apps,  But I just got tired and frustrated, I cant find exactly what I want to work wit.
 My needs are:

 * A tree structure list to contain my tasks or todos.
 * Tasks should have child tasks, child tasks can also have child tasks.